samforderer/samforderer/README.md

 - 👋 Hi, I’m @samforderer
-- 👀 I am a fullstack dev currently working at Evenica in Burlington, ON as a React/Node developer.
+- 👀 I am a fullstack dev currently working at Evenica in Burlington, ON as a React/Node developer
 - 🌱 I am pursuing a Software Development diploma from Mohawk College
 - 🌱 After obtaining this diploma I plan on starting a Software Engineering Technology degree from McMaster University
-- 📚 My current fascinations are C, Unix and Functional Programming, and NodeJS.
+- 📚 My current fascinations are C, Unix and Functional Programming, and NodeJS
 - 💞️ I love computing.
 - 📫 text me: 905-981-6666 or email: samforderer@proton.me